PART 3

 God is the only Enforcer and Judge on Judgement Day:

-In addition to the above, God confirms that that no one, not even the prophet, has the power to take anyone out of hell:
+In addition to the above, God confirms that no one, not even the Prophet, has the power to take anyone out of Hell:

-"With regard to those who have deserved the retribution, can you save those who are already in Hell?"
+As for the one who has deserved the decree of punishment, can you rescue those who are in the fire?
 39:19

-Not only does this hadith blatantly contradict 39:19 which states that no one has the authority to take out of hell the ones who were sent there by God, but it also implies that God's sentences are subject to alteration!
-This hadith also indicates that Muhammad has the right to intercede when the Quran states very clearly that there will be no intercession on Judgement Day.
+Not only does this hadith blatantly contradict the words in 39:19 which confirm that no one has the authority to take out of Hell the ones who were put there by God, but it also implies that God's sentences are subject to alteration!
+This hadith also indicates that Prophet Muhammad has the right to intercede when the Quran states very clearly that there will be no intercession on Judgement Day.
 Please see the section of intercession at:

 The Myth of Intercession